Sore Achilles After Running? Causes & Treatment

 If you have injured your Achilles running or from any other form of sport, it's best to get onto treatment as soon as possible.
 Continuing to ‘work through' the pain will only make the injury worse and elongate your recovery.
 Your best course of action is to contact your local physiotherapist.

 If you’re based in North Queensland, turn NQ Physio solutions.
 Our leading team of knowledgeable physiotherapists provide leading sports injury treatment in Townsville.
 We will help your recovery through adequate rehabilitation exercises to get you back to running sooner.
-Our appointments will include providing you with tendon loading program for you to incorporate into your routines so that you can prevent further injury.
+Our appointments will include providing you with stretching exercises for you to incorporate into your warm-up and warm-down routines so that you can prevent further injury.
 So, to successfully treat that sore Achilles after running, give our team a call today on (07) 4729 0055 and book an appointment.